Macroscopic quantum many-body tunneling of attractive Bose-Einstein condensate in anharmonic trap: Results

 \subsection{Choice of two-body potential and calculation of many-body effective potential}

-The interatomic potential has been chosen as the van der Waals potential with a hard core of radius $r_{c}$, viz., $V(r_{ij}) = \infty$ for $r_{ij} \le r_{c}$ and $= -\frac{C_6}{r_{ij}^6}$ for $r_{ij} > r_{c}$. $C_6$ is known for a specific atom and in the limit of $C_6 \rightarrow 0$, the potential becomes a hard sphere and the cutoff radius exactly coincides with the $s$-wave scattering length $a_{sc}$.
-For our present study we consider $^{85}$Rb atoms in the JILA trap where the controlled collapse experiment has been observed~\cite{Roberts, Cornish}.
-By utilizing the Feshbach resonance one can effectively tune the negative scattering length and can study the stability in controlled fashion.
-In our choice of two-body potential we tune $r_c$ to reproduce the experimental scattering length.
+In the standard treatment of alkali-metal atoms, the atom-atom interaction is usually replaced by an effective zero-range pseudo-potential as $V(r)=g \delta^3(r)$, where $g$ is the strength of the contact potential and is given by $g=\frac{4\pi\hbar^2a_{sc}}{m}$, $a_{sc}$ is the $s$-wave scattering length.
+By using such an effective potential one gets the familiar Gross-Pitaevskii equation.
+However few alkali atoms are characterised by the negative scattering length at low energy. $^{85}$Rb and $^{7}$Li are two such alkali atoms for which BEC is experimentally observed when the number of atoms is below the critical number.
+Out of these two $^{85}$Rb is chosen as the best candidate where we can tune the atom-atom inetraction using magnetic field to induce Feshbach resonance.
+This allows one to study the onset of instability in a controlled way~\cite{Cornish,Roberts}.
+The possibility of having negative as well as positive scattering length in different atomic systems arises because the interatomic potential may support bound states.
+Under such condition the scattering length will be momentum dependent~\cite{Gribakin,Cote}.
+The energy-dependent scattering cross-section significantly deviates from its zero-energy limit even at very low energy ~\cite{Gribakin,Cote}.
+Thus we can not neglect the momentum dependence of the effective potential for the colliding atoms.
+This tells us that the effective potential is no more local, it is nonlocal changing from attractive to repulsive at a characteristic range $r_e$.
+To accomodate this kind of nonlocal interaction in the earlier mean-field calculation, it is assumed that the attractive potential has a finite range $r_e$ and the repulsive part is modelled by using a local positive term~\cite{Luca,Parola}.
+Thus the effective interaction is $V(r)=\frac{4\pi\hbar^2}{m}[a_r + (a_s-a_r)f(kr_e)]$ where $a_s$ corresponds to the attractive potential and the repulsive part is characterised by $a_r$.
+The shape function is chosen as either Lorenzian or Gaussian.
+This gives rise to the nonlocal GP energy function~\cite{Parola}.
+In our present calculation we model the interatomic interaction by a more realistic long-range potential $-$ the van der Waals potential with a hard core of radius $r_{c}$, viz., $V(r_{ij}) = \infty$ for $r_{ij} \le r_{c}$ and $= -\frac{C_6}{r_{ij}^6}$ for $r_{ij} > r_{c}$, which can accomodate both the local and nonlocal part of the potential. $C_6$ is known for a specific atom and in the limit of $C_6 \rightarrow 0$, the potential becomes a hard sphere and the cutoff radius exactly coincides with the $s$-wave scattering length $a_{sc}$.
+In our choice of two-body potential we tune $r_c$ to reproduce the experimental scattering length $a_{sc}$.
 As we decrease $r_c$, $a_{sc}$ decreases and at a particular critical value of $r_c$ it passes through $- \infty$ to $\infty$~\cite{Kundu}.
-For our present calculation we choose $^{85}$Rb atoms with $C_6$ = $6.4898 \times 10^{-4}$ o.u.~\cite{Pethick} and $a_{sc}$ = $-1.832 \times 10^{-4}$ o.u., which is one of the choices of scattering length $a_{sc}$ in the controlled collapse experiment of Roberts {\it et.al.}~\cite{Roberts, Cornish}.
-With this $V(r_{ij})$ we solve the zero-energy two-body Schr\"odinger equation and tune $r_c$ to obtain correctly $a_{sc}$ = $-1.832 \times 10^{-4}$ o.u.
+For our present calculation we choose $^{85}$Rb atoms with $C_6$ = $6.4898 \times 10^{-4}$ o.u.~\cite{Pethick} and tune $r_c$ to obtain $a_{sc}$ = $-1.832 \times 10^{-4}$ o.u., which is one of the choices of scattering length $a_{sc}$ in the controlled collapse experiment of Roberts {\it et.al.}~\cite{Roberts, Cornish}.
 We choose $r_c$ such that it corresponds to the zero node in the two-body wave function.
-The chosen parameter for our calculation is $r_c = 1.3955 \times 10^{-3}$ o.u..
+The chosen value of $r_c$ for our calculation is $1.3955 \times 10^{-3}$ o.u..
 With these set of parameters we solve the coupled differential equation by hyperspherical adiabatic approximation (HAA)~\cite{Coelho}.
 In HAA, we assume that the hyperradial motion is slow compared to the hyperangular motion and the potential matrix together with the hypercentrifugal repulsion is diagonalized for a fixed value of $r$.
 Thus the effective potential for the hyperradial motion is obtained as a parametric function of $r$.
 We choose the lowest eigen potential $\omega_0(r)$ as the effective potential in which the condensate moves collectively.
 The energy and wave function of the condensate are finally obtained by solving the adiabatically separated hyperradial equation in the extreme adiabatic approximation (EAA)